 Having multiple streams of income, to me, is the key to running a successful online business.

-I don’t have to tell you this because I know you’ve heard it a thousands times already..
+I don’t have to tell you this because I’m sure you’ve heard it a thousand times already..

 “Never put all your eggs in one basket.”

 And as a full-time entrepreneur, I rely solely on the income I make online, so this is especially true for me.
 That is exactly why, over the years, I have worked on building multiple streams of income within my business.